ialexi/rootsjs/README.md

 	":": function(iq, path, message){
 		if (iq.needsAuthentication) {
 			// add request to client's queue
-			iq.queue("auth", "");
+			iq.queue("auth", "", 30); // let that queue remain for up to 30 seconds...

+			// we have to wait, but ...
-			// really, should be relatively direct.
+			// really, should be relatively direct (especially if everything is on the same
-			this.seed(this.authenticatedPath + "/" + iq.id);
+			// server, because then it won't even have to leave) this.seed(this.authenticatedPath + "/" + iq.id);
 			return;
 		}